Zimbra-Community/owncloud-zimlet/README.md

 Supported Zimbra versions 8.8.11.

 Zimbra Desktop is not supported and does not work.
-Ubuntu 12.04 is not supported (https://github.com/Zimbra-Community/owncloud-zimlet/issues/117)
+Ubuntu 12.04 is not supported (https://github.com/Zimbra-Community/owncloud-zimlet/issues/117) If you have trouble installing on Ubuntu see below on the known issues.

 Bugs and feedback: https://github.com/Zimbra-Community/owncloud-zimlet/issues